-Context of work.
-Nowadays, parallel programming is the norm in many areas but it remains a hard task.
-And the more complex the parallel architectures become, the harder the task of programming them efficiently is.
-As we moved from unstructured sequential code cluttered with goto statement toward structured code, there has been a move in parallel programming community to leave unstructured parallelism, with pairwise communications, in favour of global communication schemes [2,6,26] and of structured abstract models like BSP [2, 33] or of higher-level concepts like algorithmic skeletons [15].
+Université Paris-Est, LACL (EA 4219), UPEC, 94010 Créteil, France sequential code cluttered with goto statements towards structured code, there has been a move in parallel programming community to leave unstructured parallelism, with pairwise communications, in favour of global communication schemes [2,6,30] and of structured abstract models like BSP [2,37] or of higher-level concepts like algorithmic skeletons [18].

-Programming in the context of a bridging model, such as BSP, allows to simplify the task of the programmer, to ease the reasoning on cost and to ensure a better portability from one system to another [2,22,33].
-However, designing a programming language [17,21] for such a model requires to choose a trade-off between the possibility to control parallel aspects - necessary for predictable efficiency but which makes programs more difficult to write, to prove and to port - and the abstraction of such features, which makes programming easier but which may hampers efficiency and performance prediction.
+Programming in the context of a bridging model, such as BSP, allows to simplify the task of the programmer, to ease the reasoning on cost and to ensure a better portability from one system to another [2,25,37].
+However, designing a programming language [20,24] for such a model requires to choose a trade-off between the possibility to control parallel aspects-necessary for predictable efficiency but which makes programs more difficult to write, to prove and to port-and the abstraction of such features, which makes programming easier but which may hamper efficiency and performance prediction.